drekka/Alchemic/README.md

 This is the simplest form of registering a class with Alchemic. **AcRegister** tells Alchemic that this class need's it's instances managed.
 When starting, Alchemic will consider any such class for auto-instantiating on startup.

-*Note: There should only be one __AcRegister__ call for a class.*
+*Note: __AcRegister__ should only be used once in the class.*

 ## Using initializers

 By default, Alchemic will use the standard `init` method when initializing an instance of a class.
-However this is not always the best option, so Alchemic provides a method for specifying a different initializer and how to locate any arguments it needs:
+However this is not always what you want, so it also provides a way to specify an initializer to use and how to locate any arguments it needs:

 ```objectivec
 // Objective-C